Frequently Asked Questions

 That depends on what you're calling a "spell".

 I specialize in candle magic, and offer a variety of light setting, and candle altar services from 1-7 days in length.
 These get a good flow of positive energy moving in the direction the client wishes, and get a clear petition out to one's spiritual allies.
 Clients can then build on that with their own continued efforts These definitely classify as "spells", and you are welcome to book for one that meets your needs.

 If you are talking about taking on ongoing complex ritual work, then the answer is NO. Things like working a box or bottle or poppet to influence a target over weeks or months, going to magical war with a rival - basically cases where the practitioner is essentially doing the greater portion of the work required on behalf of the client - are not the types of works that I offer.
 It's too energy-intensive to be sustainable for me, and frankly I don't even really enjoy performing those types of works.

 I feel my gift is helping to empower clients by supporting their own proactive efforts to create change in their lives through spiritual work, and mundane follow-through.
-I enjoy teaching clients how to work spiritually for themselves, while providing experienced back up and authentically crafted custom ritual items for them (such as mojos, and bottle spells) to incorporate into their own routines and spiritual efforts.
+I enjoy teaching clients how to work spiritually for themselves, while providing experienced back up burning candles on my altars.

-So, yes, I will perform some forms of spell work on behalf of clients - but primarily through the handcrafting of traditional ritual items that they can empower themselves with, or providing short-term candle work to help kick-start their own ritual work at home!
+So, yes, I will perform some forms of spell work on behalf of clients - but primarily through providing short-term candle work to help kick-start and support their own ritual work at home!